Haugesund: Coat of arms

-The coat of arms for Haugesund was granted on 5 March 1930.
-They were designed by Hallvard Trætteberg.
-The arms are blue with three silver/white seagulls lined up vertically.
-The seagulls and blue color were chosen to represent the importance of the sea.
-These arms replaced the old coat of arms that were granted on 29 December 1862.
-The old arms showed three herring barrels, an anchor, and three seagulls.
+The original coat of arms was granted on 29 December 1862 and it was in use until 5 March 1930 when a new coat of arms was approved.
+The arms were designed as a painting of a harbour scene.
+The old arms showed three full herring barrels sitting on land and an anchor leaning against the barrels.
+In the background, the ocean harbour is showing along with three seagulls flying in the sky.
+Often, it was shown with a gold mural crown above the shield.
 The old arms showed the importance of herring fishing and processing in the town.
 The three barrels also represented the three parts of the municipality: the mainland and the islands of Hasseløy and Risøy.
-The new arms from 1930 removed the herring barrels due to the decline in the importance of that industry.
+The arms were designed by A. Fenger Krog.